sacielo/markdown-cv/index.md

 > be represented by any simulation smaller than itself."
 > -- _I.
 Asimov_

-`Key abilities`
+### Key abilities
+`HPC`
 - Years-long expertise on _High-Performance Computing_ (HPC) with focus on Application Support
 - Deep knowlegde of etherogeneous HPC hardware through cross-architeture performance tuning of multiple code basis and across several programming languages
 - Creation and maintenance of software stack for HPC systems
 - Cross-architecture GPU programming

-`Soft skills`
+### Soft skills
+`Technical`
+- Reviewer of papers and proposal for HPC and Astrophysics
+- Scientific communication, teaching and public speaking `Management`
 - Team leading and project management
-- Scientific communication, teaching and public speaking
 - Involvement in multiple procurements of hardware and services
-- Reviewer of papers and proposal for HPC and Astrophysics
-- Community building including team mates, colleagues from other groups, user base and vendors
+- Community building including team mates, colleagues across groups, user base and vendors

-`Research interests`
+### Research interests
+`Scientific Application`
 - Functionality, performance and portability of scientific applications
 - Award-winning scientific visualizations
 - Fundamental Physics, Extragalactic Astrophysics and Black Holes